-These are large areas that provide protected interior habitat isolated from the influence of urban development and activity.
+These are large areas (approximately >10 ha) that provide protected interior habitat somewhat isolated from the influence of urban development and activity.
 These refuge areas benefit wildlife less tolerant of urbanization.
 They are typically greater than 100 m away from urbanization.
 Core Habitat Hubs include some rural areas where residences are intermixed with forested landscapes.
-These areas are the most likely to maintain their biodiversity because of their size and lower levels of disturbance.
+These areas are the most likely to maintain their native biodiversity because of their size and lower levels of disturbance.